ascarter/dotfiles-legacy/powershell/README.md

 # PSDotfiles

 PSDotfiles is a PowerShell module for configuring the user environment.
-It is inspired by how dotfiles work in POSIX operating systems but adapted for Windows and PowerShell.
+It is inspired by how dotfiles work in POSIX operating systems adapted for Windows and PowerShell.

-## Layout
+# Layout

 * `Modules` - PowerShell modules

 An optional install script is available to provision PSDotfiles.

-## Requirements
+# Requirements

 PSDotfiles requires:

 * Windows 10 or Windows 11
 * PowerShell 7.0 or later

-### Pre-requisites
+## Pre-requisites

 Enable [Developer mode](https://www.hanselman.com/blog/Windows10DeveloperMode.aspx):